FlowFuse/flowfuse/docs/install/dns-setup.md

 ## Production

-For a production deployment you will need to talk to who ever owns your DNS infrastructure.
+For a production deployment you will need to talk to whoever owns your DNS infrastructure.

-As mentioned earlier you will need them to create a wild card entry that points to either the Docker host machine or the Kubernetes Nodes that are run the Ingress Controller.
+As mentioned earlier you will need them to create a wild card entry that points to either the Docker host machine or the Kubernetes Nodes which are running the Ingress Controller.

 This can be either: